 Saero=GSϵ GT.
 (8)

 Finally, the square root of the diagonal of the aerosol covariance is taken as the final error profile.
-Using the results from all the cases, statistics will be used to determine any trends in the obtained precision across the input parameters.
+Using the results from all the cases, statistics are used to determine any trends in the obtained precision across the input parameters..

 3 Analysis